Edie Huggins: WCAU-TV

-Huggins was initially hired as a features reporter at WCAU-TV of Philadelphia in 1966 for a show called The Big News Team with John Facenda following a chance encounter with a broadcast executive in a New York City restaurant.
+Huggins was initially hired as a features reporter at WCAU-TV of Philadelphia in 1966 for a show called The Big News Team with John Facenda, following a chance encounter with a broadcast executive in a New York City restaurant.
 That executive was Bruce Bryan, the general manager of WCAU-TV, or Channel 10, which was a CBS network affiliate at the time.
 Huggins, a single mother, arrived in Philadelphia for her new job with her two children and just $65.

 In a 2006 interview for her 40th anniversary with WCAU, Huggins confided that she had been hired despite a lack on-air, live television experience.
-She stated that the reason that she was hired was to compete against the then-local NBC affiliate, KYW-TV, which had just hired its first African American female reporter, Trudy Haynes.
-Huggins, herself, made history when she joined WCAU by becoming the station's first African American female reporter.
+She stated that the reason that she was hired was to compete against the then-local NBC affiliate, KYW-TV, which had just hired its first African-American female reporter, Trudy Haynes.
+Huggins herself made history when she joined WCAU by becoming the station's first African-American female reporter.

 Following her success on WCAU, the management of the television station gave Huggins her own show, Morning Side.
 Huggins also co-hosted a midday news show called What's Happening during the early 1970s with Herb Clarke, weatherman.
 Her other shows on WCAU included Horizons and Huggins' Heroes, which focused on ordinary local people who had accomplished notable achievements, especially for the benefit of the larger community.
 Huggins Heroes became a weekly profile feature on WCAU news broadcasts during the 1990s and 2000s (decade), and highlighted Huggins's reputation as a reporter who focused on "unsung heroes" throughout the Philadelphia region.

 In 2006, the Philadelphia City Council honored Huggins on her 40th anniversary at WCAU (by then an NBC affiliate) by proclaiming "Edie Huggins Day" in the city.
 "Edie Huggins Day" was officially proclaimed with a resolution on March 30, 2006.

 Huggins's other career honors included her induction into the Philadelphia Broadcast Pioneers Hall of Fame.
-She was also chosen by the Urban League of Philadelphia as one of the "Outstanding African American Philadelphians of the 20th century."
+She was also chosen by the Urban League of Philadelphia as one of the "Outstanding African American Philadelphians of the 20th century".
 She was also honored by the Philadelphia Chapter of American Women in Radio & Television as Communicator of the Year, awarded a lifetime achievement award by the Philadelphia Association of Black Journalists and earned an award from the National Academy of Television Arts & Sciences.

 Huggins was a founding member of the National Association of Black Journalists.
 Professionally, Huggins was often cited by colleagues as a mentor and was affectionately referred to as "Miss Edie" by younger reporters and staff throughout the Philadelphia television news industry.

-In 2006, Huggins was cast in the lead role in the independent film, So Big.
-The film debuted on May 3, 2008, at International House in Philadelphia.
+In 2006, Huggins was cast in the lead role in the independent film So Big, which debuted on May 3, 2008, at International House in Philadelphia.

 The Broadcast Pioneers of Philadelphia inducted Edie Huggins into their Hall of Fame in 2002.